rohansadale/YelpWebScraping/README.md

 4. Additionally each workbook in dataset above has a sheet called pivots which has analysis along with figures for that workbook.

 ## Sample Files:

+These files can be found in `input` folder.
+Place the files in same location as corresponding scripts.

 1. SampleRestaurantInputFile - used with `restaurant.py`
 2. sampleScrapeDateInputFile - used with `scrapeDate.py`